anasfaris/chaplaincy/README.md

-chaplaincy
+Chaplaincy
 ==========

-iPhone App for Muslim Chaplaincy
+The official iPhone App for Muslim Chaplaincy

+Click <a href="https://itunes.apple.com/us/app/id955671671?mt=8">here</a> to download the app.